 Felicia W Shaw

-Felicia is executive director of the Women’s Museum of California.
-A seasoned professional in the field of nonprofit arts management, Felicia’s career that has spanned more than 30 years and has included an executive leadership position with the Regional Arts Commission of St Louis, and director positions with the San Diego Foundation and City of San Diego Commission for Arts and Culture.
+A seasoned professional in the field of nonprofit arts management, Felicia’s career has spanned more than 30 years and has included an executive leadership position with the Regional Arts Commission of St Louis, and director positions with the San Diego Foundation and City of San Diego Commission for Arts and Culture.
 Throughout her career, Felicia has led a number of wide-ranging change initiatives with a focus on regional cultural planning, cultural tourism, arts education, diversity, equity and inclusion, and support to individual artists.
-A life-long advocate for the arts, Felicia currently serves on the boards of Californians for the Arts and California Arts Advocates and is a member of the San Diego Art Prize Advisory Committee.
-Prior to these appointments, she served on the boards of Grantmakers for the Arts, CERF+, and as Chair of the United States United Arts Federation, a national advisory committee of Americans for the Arts.
-She is an active volunteer and contributor to arts, culture and women’s organizations and fulfills her commitment to philanthropy as a member of Women Give San Diego.
-A graduate of Northwestern University with a degree in Communications, Felicia completed additional undergraduate study at UC San Diego with a focus in art history, theory and criticism and completed the two-year Museums Studies Program at Palomar College.
+A life-long advocate for the arts, Felicia currently serves on the boards of Californians for the Arts and California Arts Advocates and is a member of Americans for the Arts.
+Prior to these commitments, she served on the boards of Grantmakers for the Arts, CERF+(The Artists Safety Net), and as Chair of the United States United Arts Federation, a national advisory committee of Americans for the Arts.
+She is currently an active member of Women Give San Diego, the Democratic Woman's Club of San Diego and the Southeastern San Diego Rotary Club.
+A graduate of Northwestern University with a degree in Communications, Felicia completed additional undergraduate study at UC San Diego with a focus on art history, theory and criticism and is a graduate of the Museums Studies Program at Palomar College.
 She is also an alum of LEAD San Diego (2002) and the James P Shannon Leadership Institute (2015).

 Matt has dedicated the past 20 years of his life to being a champion and advocate for the arts and young people.
 He is the Director of Creative Youth Development at the Clare Rose Foundation and the Co-Founder/Director of The Clare Rose Center for Creative Youth Development (CYD).
 Prior to joining Clare Rose, D’Arrigo was the Founder and CEO of A Reason To Survive (ARTS), a nationally recognized CYD organization based in National City, CA. D’Arrigo is co-founder of the National CYD Funders Forum, The San Diego CYD Network, and Arts Amplifying Youth (AAY!).
 He sits on the Board of the National Guild for Community Arts Education and is Vice-Chair of the San Diego Regional Arts & Culture Coalition.
 He also holds seats on the National Partnership for Creative Youth Development, the Arts Ed Impact Group for GrantMakers for Education, and the Membership Committee for Catalyst of San Diego & Imperial Counties.
 Matt is a graduate of the Fieldstone Executive Learning Group and Coaching programs.
 He serves as both a Fieldstone Coach and Creative Encounters Facilitator.